-The National Minority Supplier Development Council’s Certification Policy and Procedures are firmly adhered to by its 23 regional affiliate councils (or RMSDCs) for the certification of minority-owned, operated and controlled businesses (MBEs).
-Standardized Procedures assure consistent and identical review and certification of MBEs throughout the NMSDC Network.
-The NMSDC is the only national organization providing certification throughout the U.S. where MBEs are genuinely minority-owned and operated, and ready to do business.
+The National Minority Supplier Development Council’s (NMSDC) Certification Policy and Procedures are firmly adhered to by its 23 regional affiliate councils (or RMSDCs) for the certification of minority–owned, managed and controlled businesses.
+Standardized Procedures assure consistent certification of MBEs throughout the NMSDC Network.
+The NMSDC is the only national organization providing certification throughout the U.S. for ethnic diverse suppliers ready to do business.

-Business Opportunity Fairs — Allow minority entrepreneurs to present themselves to hundreds of prospective buyers in a single setting.
+Business Opportunity Fairs — The largest US conference focused on minority business development, MBEs present themselves to hundreds of prospective buyers, government agencies and procurement professionals in a single setting.

-Customized executive education — Concentrates training and technical assistance into leadership tools for CEOs of minority-owned firms.
+Customized executive education — The NMSDC Academy and other concentrated training and technical assistance creates stronger and sustainable businesses while developing leadership tools for our MBE CEOs.

 Networking opportunities — Provide expansion of relationship–building opportunities with corporate buyers.

 And a variety of other formal and informal activities to foster the development of long–term, mutually beneficial business relations – bringing corporate purchasing people together with representatives of minority businesses.

 What are the criteria to apply for MBE Certification?